xht8723/JAV-metadata-scraper/README.md

 # guruScrapper

-A little python script to scrap the JAV metadatas for jellyfin.
+A little python script to scrap the JAV metadatas and thumbnails for jellyfin.
 Currently only using JAV GURU site.

 ## Dependencies: